J.P. Morgan vs charles schwab

 J.P.
 Morgan Investing:

-Both the website and mobile app offer a fair amount of educational content.
-Most of it comes in article form, with a few videos.
-The focus is more on personal finance than active investing.
+On the J.P.
+Morgan Investing website and mobile app, we found a reasonable selection of educational content.
+Most of it is presented as articles, although a few videos are also available.
+The topics focus more on personal finance than on investing alone.

-Stock profiles include limited data.
-Research reports for some stocks are available from CFRA and J.P.
+Security profile pages at J.P.
+Morgan Investing contain a limited amount of information.
+Research reports on some stocks are available from CFRA and J.P.
 Morgan Equity Research.

 Schwab:

-Schwab also offers more general education resources, including podcasts and slideshows.
+Schwab also has a larger collection of general education materials, including podcasts and slideshows.

 Winner: Schwab